actilabs/actilist-docs/docs/get-started/get-started.md

 ## Explore The Auctions

-Check the <a href="https://www.youtube.com/watch?v=HgFWNJdD7-U&t=10s" target="_blank">home page</a> for the upcoming featured auctions.
+Check <a href="https://www.youtube.com/watch?v=HgFWNJdD7-U&t=10s" target="_blank">home page</a> for the upcoming featured auctions.
 The most trending sales will be announced here well in advance so that you have time to plan those events.